Pushkar2520/Stock-Market-Analysis/README.md

-# Stock-Market-Analysis
+# Stock-Market-Analysis(Interactive dashborad using Tableau)
-An interactive dashboard visualizing stock data (2016–2019) for Apple, Facebook, Google, Nvidia, Tesla, and Twitter.
-It displays price trends, volume, daily changes, moving averages, and volatility using charts and summary stats.
+This project presents a stock market dashboard that analyzes historical stock data (2016–2019) for major tech companies including Apple, Facebook, Google, Nvidia, Tesla, and Twitter.
+The dashboard highlights key metrics such as price changes, trading volume, percentage volatility, and moving averages.
+It provides clear, visual insights into market trends and stock performance to support data-driven investment decisions.